peteGSX/petegsx.github.io/docs/rotary-encoder/ex-rail-integration.rst

 This is a brief example of how to use the encoder in turntable controller mode to select some turntable positions, based on the myEX-Turntable.example.h file included with the CommandStation code.

-Note the addition of the parameter "feedback_vpin" in the "EX_TURNTABLE" macro defining the second VPin for the rotary encoder, where the ``RESET(feedback_vpin)`` sends feedback that the move has started, and the ``SET(feedback_vpin)`` sends feedback that the move has complete.
+Note the addition of the parameter "feedback_vpin" in the "EX_TURNTABLE" macro defining the second VPin for the rotary encoder, where the ``SET(feedback_vpin)`` sends feedback that the move has started, and the ``RESET(feedback_vpin)`` sends feedback that the move has completed.

 .. code-block::